BlockMen/minetest_plus/mods/doors/README.txt

 Minetest 0.4 mod: doors
 =======================
-version: 1.2.4
+version: 1.3

 License of source code:
 -----------------------
 Copyright (C) 2012 PilzAdam
-modified by BlockMen (added sounds, glassdoor, trapdoor)
+modified by BlockMen (added sounds, glassdoors[glass, obsidian glass], trapdoor)

 This program is free software.
 It comes without any warranty, to the extent permitted by applicable law.
 You can redistribute it